Denshi Sentai Denjiman

-Denshi Sentai Denjiman (電子戦隊デンジマン) (Note: Also spelt as Denziman.) is Toei's fourth entry to its Super Sentai metaseries.
-It was broadcast from February 2, 1980, to January 31, 1981, replacing Battle Fever J and was replaced by Taiyo Sentai Sun Vulcan.
+Denshi Sentai Denjiman (電子戦隊デンジマン) (Note: Also spelt as Denziman.) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the fourth installment of Super Sentai.
+Directed by Koichi Takemoto, Itaru Orita, Kimio Hirayama, Yoshiaki Kobayashi, Ichigi Yoshikawa and Takafumi Hattori, it stars Shinichi Yuuki, Kenji Ohba, Eiichi Tsuyama, Naoya Uchida, Akira Koizumi, Machiko Soga, Shinji Todo, Chiaki Kojo and Rie Yoshikawa.
+It aired from February 2, 1980 to January 31, 1981, replacing Battle Fever J and was replaced by Taiyo Sentai Sun Vulcan.
 The title given to this series for international distribution by Toei is Denjiman, Denziman or Electric Fighters.
-Denjiman is the second Super Sentai series to be produced in partnership with Marvel Comics, bearing a Marvel copyright.

 Plot

 3,000 years ago, the Vader Clan, led by Queen Hedrian, devastated the planet Denji.
 Denji Land, an island from Denji, landed on Earth.
 In modern times, the computer of Denji Land awoke the Denji Dog IC when it detected the Vader Clan approaching Earth.
 IC found five young people (who may or may not be descendants of the Denji people) to become the Denjimen in order to defend Earth, the Vader Clan's next target.